zjnolen/PopGLen/docs/config.md

 - `dataset:` A name for this dataset run - essentially, an identifier for a batch of samples to be analysed together with the same configuration.

-Here, dataset means a set of samples and configurations that the workflow will be run with.
-Each dataset should have its own `samples.tsv` and `config.yaml`, but the same `units.tsv` can be used for multiple if you prefer.
-Essentially, what the dataset identifier does is keeps your outputs organized into projects, so that the same BAM files can be used in multiple datasets without having to be remade.
+It is best to name your dataset something descriptive, but concise.
+This is because this name will be used in organizing the results.
+Outputs of analyses will be placed in the folder `results/{dataset}`, and files will be prefaced with the dataset.
+This allows for multiple datasets to be run in the same working directory, even in parallel (if they aren't trying to make the same files), which is useful for multi-species projects or for testing out different filters.
+You can simply have a config for each dataset and choose which one to run with `--configfile`.
+A similar approach can be used to trying out different analysis parameters.

-So, say you have `dataset1_samples.tsv` and `dataset2_samples.tsv`, with corresponding `dataset1_config.tsv` and `dataset2_config.yaml`.
-The sample files contain different samples, though some are shared between the datasets.
+??? note "Example use of multiple datasets
-The workflow for dataset1 can be run, and then dataset2 can be run.
-When dataset2 runs, it map new samples, but won't re-map samples processed in dataset1.
-Each will perform downstream analyses independently with their sample set and configuration files, storing these results in dataset specific folders.
+    Say you want to run PopGLen on two sets of samples, but use the same reference.
+You can have two sample lists: `dataset1_samples.tsv` and `dataset2_samples.tsv`, and two config files: `dataset1_config.tsv` and `dataset2_config.yaml`.
+In the configs, the `samples:` option should point to the corresponding sample list.
+The workflow for dataset1 can be run, if you pass `--configfile config/dataset1_config.yaml` to Snakemake, then the same can be done for dataset2.
+However, when dataset2 is run, it will use any outputs from dataset1 it can, such as reference indices, reference filters, etc. Additionally, if the two datasets share samples, those samples will not have to be remapped for dataset2, they'll be taken from the dataset1 run.
+The actual analyses are partitioned by dataset, into the folders `results/dataset1` and `results/dataset2`.

 #### Reference Configuration